 Prior to joining Day Pitney, Ed was employed as a tax consultant in the tax department of a Big Five national accounting firm.
-For several years, Ed taught estate planning as an adjunct professor at Western New England University School of Law.
+For several years, he taught estate planning as an adjunct professor at Western New England University School of Law.
 Ed is a current member of the American College of Trusts and Estates Counsel, the Greater Hartford Estate and Business Planning Council of Hartford, Inc., and the Hartford Tax Discussion Group.
-He also is a current member of the respective estate and trust sections of the American Bar Association and the Connecticut Bar Association.
+He also is a current member of the respective estate and trust sections of the American and the Connecticut Bar Associations.